 He has a farm in Nasugbu, Batangas, where he grows organic vegetables like lettuce and arugula.
 He has built a nipa hut there, where wife Leny is planning to put up a yoga studio.
 Monday-Wednesday is usually spent in the farm, away from the frenzy and madness of the metropolis.

-Two weeks ago, the verdict on Celdran’s case was given.
+In 2013, the verdict on Celdran’s case was given.
 He was found guilty and sentenced to one year, one month and 11 days in prison.

 He had apologized to the Archdiocese of Manila, and the bishops said they had “forgiven him in the name of the Lord but not in the earthly realm.”
 Which made him quip: “As far as they are concerned, I can go to heaven but I have to go to jail first.”

 He and his legal team are going to make an appeal at the Manila Metropolitan Trial Court (Branch 4) Monday afternoon, to reverse the decision and “hopefully to repeal the law—because it’s dangerous.”

 He is aware it may take years before the case is over.
 “I may just go down as a footnote in history.
 Okay lang ’yun… and then I can go to my nipa hut.”